 Sustainability Advisory Committee

-SAC reports to both the Dean of the University, Academic Vice President Kris Bartanen, and the Vice President for Finance and Administration, Sherry Mondou.
+SAC reports to both the Provost Kris Bartanen, and the Executive Vice President and Chief Financial Officer, Sherry Mondou.
 The committee is jointly led by an administrative co-chair and one or more faculty co-chairs.
-The current co-chairs of SAC are John Hickey, executive director of community engagement and associate vice president for business services, and faculty co-chairs Joel Elliot (Biology) and Kena Fox-Dobbs (Geology, Environmental Policy & Decision Making).
+The current co-chairs of SAC are John Hickey, executive director of community engagement and associate vice president for business services, and faculty co-chairs Joel Elliott (Biology) and Kena Fox-Dobbs (Geology, Environmental Policy and Decision Making).

 SAC is divided into five subcommittees corresponding to the categories in Sustainability Tracking and Rating System (STARS).

 The climate subcommittee focuses on energy and transportation issues, administers the Presidents Climate Commitment, and is responsible for STARS reporting related to climate, energy, transportation, and buildings.